What next for Hearts after Hampden heartache?

 Hearts boast quality in every area of the pitch.
 Even with first-choice right wing-back Michael Smith and influential midfielder Beni Baningime missing, their starting XI at Hampden highlighted that squad depth.

 Through director of football Joe Savage, the Tynecastle club have made astute deals and, with most key players under contract, an overhaul isn't required.
-However, there a couple of issues that have to be addressed when the window opens.
+However, there are a couple of issues that have to be addressed when the window opens.

 John Souttar's departure to Rangers leaves a huge void.
 The Scotland cap made his first start in almost three months in Saturday's final, but still looked peerless in defence.